techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 ### Facilitator limitations

-Currently, AI-generated notes aren't supported in external chats.
+Currently, AI-generated notes aren't supported in external chats and meetings.

 ## Prerequisites and licensing

-The following list contains the prerequisites for users to be able to access AI-generated notes in Teams chats and meetings:
+The following list contains the prerequisites for users to be able to access Facilitator features in Teams chats and meetings:

 - An eligible *Microsoft 365* base license.
   - For the list of eligible base licenses, see [Understand licensing requirements for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-licensing).